natcap/invest.users-guide/source/habitat_risk_assessment.rst

 1. "Rating"- This is a measure of a criterion's impact on a particular habitat or stressor, with regards to the overall ecosystem.
 Data may come from a combination of peer-reviewed sources at the global scale and locally available fine-scale data sources.
 Model inputs and results can be updated as better information becomes available.
 We provide guidance for well-known criteria on a scale of 0-3, but it should be noted that if information is available on a different scale, this can also be used.
 It is important to note, however, that all rating information across all CSVs should be on one consistent scale, regardless of what the upper bound is.
 2. "DQ"- This column represents the data quality of the score provided in the \'Rating\' column.
 Here the model gives the user a chance to downweight less-reliable data sources, or upweight particularly well-studied criteria.
 While we provide guidance for a scoring system of 1-3, the user should feel free to use any upper bound they feel practical, as long as the scale is consistent.
 The lower bound, however, should ALWAYS be 1, unless the user wishes to remove the entire criteria score.
 3. "Weight"- Here the user is given the opportunity to upweight critiera which they feel are particularly important to the system, independent of the source data quality.
 While we provide guidance for a scoring system from 1-3, the user should feel free to use any upper bound they feel practical, as long as the scale is consistent.
 The lower bound, however, should ALWAYS be 1 unless the user wishes to remove the entire criteria score.
 4. (Optional) "E/C"- This column indicates whether the given criteria is being applied to the exposure or the consequence portion of the chosen risk equation.
 These can be manually changed by the user on a single criteria basis, however, we would strongly recommend against it.
-If the user desires to chance that criteria's allocation, it would be better to chance the allocation of the criteria within the Resilience, Exposure, Sensitivity categories using the HRA Proeprocessor User Interface.
+If the user desires to chance that criteria's allocation, it would be better to chance the allocation of the criteria within the Resilience, Exposure, Sensitivity categories using the HRA Preprocessor User Interface.
 By default, any criteria in the Sensitivity or Resilience categories will be assigned to Consequence (C) within the risk equations, and any criteria within the Exposure category will be assigned to Exposure (E) within the risk equation.

 Habitat CSVs should be filled out with habitat-specific criteria information as well as any criteria which apply to the overlap of the given habitat and stressors.
 The Stressor Buffer CSV should be filled out with the desired numerical buffer which can be used to expand a given stressor's influence within the model run.
 This can be 0 if no buffering is desired for a given stressor, but may NOT be left blank.